 He found a dead rat whose stomach contained some of these records, and he used this as evidence of the poor conditions in which the public records were kept.
 This led to the official Public Records Office, now known as the National Archives.
 The rat in question has been preserved, as is on display in the National Archives.
 You could argue that if it wasn’t for that rat, it could have been many more years before record-keeping methods were improved.

 Rats in London Today

-It’s very difficult to accurately measure how many rats there are in London or the UK, but current estimates suggest there are approximately 3 million rats in urban areas of Britain.
-While this is far fewer than “one rat for every human”, it’s still a huge number.
+It’s challenging to accurately measure how many rats there are in London or the UK, but current estimates suggest there are approximately three million rats in urban areas of Britain.
+While this is far fewer than “one rat for every human,” it’s still a huge number.
 In fact, sightings of rats in London are on the increase.
-Londoners are making over 100 complaints per day to authorities regarding rat sightings in and around their property, and that number has been rising over the past few years.
+Londoners are making over one hundred complaints per day to authorities regarding rat sightings in and around their property, and that number has been rising over the past few years.
 This highlights the importance of proper pest control.

 Here at Inoculand, we pride ourselves on being one of London’s foremost pest control companies.
+We deal with the home owner or a block management company with the same integrity.
 We know the city’s long history with rats and the problems they’ve caused, which is why we use the latest and most effective methods to control them.
-We’re so confident in our ability to rid your property of rats that our service comes with a 1-year guarantee.
-Visit our dedicated rat control page for more information on how we deal with rats, or get in touch with our friendly team today.
+We’re so confident in our ability to rid your property of rats that our service comes with a one-year guarantee.
+For more information, check our dedicated rat service page, or get in touch with our friendly team today.